NSLS-II/amostra/README.md

 # amostra

 `amostra` is a collection of light-weight sample management classes.
-This are currently proposed/reference APIs / implementations.